-1. General Obligations to Report Changes; Public Housing LIHTC Households.
-Occupants of public housing LIHTC units must report a change in income or a change in family size to TCB within 15 days of the change.
-TCB will re-examine the income and the composition of public housing LIHTC households in between annual recertifications when:
+1. General Obligations to Report Changes; Public Housing and Non-Public Housing LIHTC Households.
+Occupants of public housing and non-public housing LIHTC units must report an increase in income or a change in family size to TCB within 10 days of the change.
+TCB will re-examine the income and the composition of public housing and non-public housing LIHTC households in between annual recertifications when: